Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Conclusions

-Both the Bang-Bang and the Parachutejump schemes represent the most simple, yet effective, optimization techniques for the superfluid-supersolid phase transition.
-One can of course follow their philosophy with more complex schemes.
-Another way forward in the path of transition optimization would be to combine the dynamical change of scattering length with another dynamical change of the trapping potential.
+Both the Bang-Bang and the Parachute Jump schemes represent the most simple, yet effective, optimization techniques for the superfluid-supersolid phase transition. {Within the limitation of both proposals optimization has been discussed using the quasi-1D infinite model \cite{alana2023formation,blakie2020variational}, noting also the range of applicability both of the model and the scheme.} One can of course follow the philosophy of these proposals with more complex schemes.
+Another way forward in the path of transition optimization could be to combine the dynamical change of scattering length with another dynamical change of the trapping potential.

 We also investigate how a mechanical kick before the transition affects the formation time.
 We find that even with a kick not aimed to excite any particular momentum state the roton momentum gets populated, which accelerates the formation of the supersolid pattern.
-This indicates that in addition to the nonzero temperatures present in the experiments ---which would be linked to a greater roton population \cite{sanchez2023heating}---, mechanical noise may also have a role in explaining the shorter formation times respect to the mean field calculations.
+This indicates that in addition to the nonzero temperatures present in the experiments, which would be linked to a greater roton population \cite{sanchez2023heating}, mechanical noise may also have a role in explaining the shorter formation times with respect to the mean-field calculations.

 Moreover, the outcomes of the Kick-Bang scheme provide a pathway to assess the impact of mechanical noise on a dipolar gas, which is challenging to estimate through theoretical means.
 To achieve this, one can compare the time it takes for a supersolid to form under specific scattering conditions after a sudden change, focusing on two scenarios: i) when the initial superfluid is near the transition point (displaying a distinct local minimum around the roton), and ii) when the initial superfluid possesses a scattering length significantly above the transition point and lacks a distinct local minimum apart from $k=0$.
-If there is a significant difference in the formation times between these cases, it may suggest that the roton mode is being influenced by mechanical noise, providing an additional check of the accurateness of the experiment.
+If there is a significant difference in the formation times between these cases, it may suggest that the roton mode is being influenced by mechanical noise, providing an additional check of the accuracy of the experiment.